 502 players can also fit their desired acoustic heads on the instrument enhancing the “real feel” playability of the 502.
 Another interesting feature of this Gear4Music model is its lighting guide function.

 When enabled, the lighting guide function creates a pulse of light on each drum head when the head is struck by the performer.

 This feature is extremely helpful for the greenest instrumentalists, as they are able to track the accuracy of their stick work as they move through ensemble music or a didactic piece.

 Coupled with a playing track from the 502’s processor, the lighting guide can show the percussionist where he or she should strike the set during the progression of the music.

-Electronic kits are fantastic options for novices.
+Electronic Traps are fantastic options for novices.
 While these kits will never match the feel and sound of acoustic offerings, they certainly come close.

 Given their portability and volume control features, 502s seem ideal for the home studio or tight rehearsal space.
 These versatile instruments also benefit from parings with acoustic embellishments.

 As with all instruments, test drive several electronic offerings before making a purchase.
 Ask good questions and always seek the counsel of professional musicians.
 Happy playing!

 We hope you love our reviews!
 For your information, we do earn money from commission in the link in the content!
 For more information click here!